frmi2018/vinted-frmi/README.md

 To carry out a Full-stack project.
 I started this project during my training at https://www.lereacteur.io/
-I have done it all over again to include and learn [BootStrap](https://getbootstrap.com/) and review the following:
+I restarted in july to include and learn [BootStrap](https://getbootstrap.com/) and review the following:

 - [React](https://fr.reactjs.org/)
 - [MongoDB](https://www.mongodb.com/)